 As if the security and weather resistance weren’t enough reason to select AAC for his own home, the developer anticipates saving 35 percent on his utility bills and 65 percent on his insurance premiums.

 Some guests in a Georgia hotel are sleeping better tonight thanks to autoclaved aerated concrete (AAC).
-About an hour outside of Atlanta, the site for the Forsyth, Georgia Comfort Suites, a slim lot adjacent to an interstate, posed a few challenges.
+About an hour outside of Atlanta, the site for the Forsyth, Georgia, Comfort Suites, a slim lot adjacent to an interstate, posed a few challenges.
 And high land costs are making it increasingly common to build on sites that have inherent challenges such as noise, unlevel terrain, or minimal set-backs.
 So developers turned to a concrete system to help meet their needs for delivering a quality project—in this case, a strong, quiet, four-story structure near a heavily traveled highway.
-More on the AAC hotel.

 The listing of organizations and information resources constitutes neither an endorsement nor recommendation by the Portland Cement Association (PCA).
 PCA disclaims any and all responsibility for the selection of organizations listed and the products they represent.
 PCA also assumes no responsibility for errors and omissions in this list.